-Thesis and advanced courses in Geology must total at least 30 semester hours, including two out of the three courses, 340, 350, 360.
+Thesis and advanced courses in Geology must total at least 30 semester hours, including at least one 300-level course.
 Advanced courses in related sciences are encouraged and may be substituted for some selected Geology courses on approval by the departmental advisor.
 All students must complete successfully a course in field geology before graduation.
-This can be satisfied by Geology 201, a comparable course at another institution, recognized experience with a state survey, U.S. Geological Survey, an oceanographic institute, a geolimnological group or industry.
+This can be satisfied by Geology 201, or a comparable course at another institution, or recognized experience with a state survey, U.S. Geological Survey, an oceanographic institute, a geolimnological group or industry.
 Satisfactory completion will be determined by the Departmental Studies Committee.